-Security footage from school massacre scene was on 20-minute delay, report says
+Security footage from school massacre scene was on 26-minute delay

 "They are monitoring the subject right now," one person says.
 "He went from the third floor to the second floor.
 He may have a gas mask on now.
 Stand by for further.
 They're monitoring him on camera."

-But according to a timeline provided by the Broward County Sheriff's Office, the suspect purchased a drink at a Subway restaurant inside a Walmart store at 2:50 p.m. -- four minutes before the scanner traffic said the gunman was still on the second floor of the school.
+But the suspect had fled the building 26 minutes earlier, according to a timeline provided by the Broward County Sheriff's Office.

+By 2:50 p.m., the suspect had already purchased a drink at a Subway restaurant inside a Walmart store and left on foot -- four minutes before scanner traffic said the gunman was still on the second floor of the school.